Fairfield Protective Order Lawyer

 Connecticut courts can issue protective or restraining orders that prohibit individuals from engaging in certain conduct with other individuals.
 There are different types of orders that vary in lengths of time and restrict different types of contact.
 A violation of these protective orders is always a serious offense, usually treated as a felony under Connecticut law.

-If you have been served with a criminal protective order in Fairfield Connecticut, or if you have been arrested in Fairfield for criminal violation of a protective order, then it is essential to contact an experienced domestic violence defense attorney to understand the terms and options for contesting or defending an alleged violation of the order in court.
+If you have been served with a criminal protective order in Fairfield, Connecticut, or if you have been arrested for criminal violation of a protective order, then it is essential to contact an experienced domestic violence defense attorney to understand the terms and options for contesting or defending an alleged violation of the order in court.

-A Fairfield protective order lawyer will be able to explain the ramifications of the order and advise you on how to get the Fairfield protective order dismissed as quickly as possible.
+A Fairfield protective order lawyer will be able to explain the ramifications of the order and advise you on how to get it dismissed as quickly as possible.

 Restricted Contact of an Order

-The terms of criminal protective orders or civil restraining orders are specific to each case, so it is important to understand the terms completely in order to avoid an arrest in Fairfield for a violation.
+The terms of criminal protective orders or civil restraining orders are specific to each case, so it is important to partner with a Fairfield protective order attorney to understand the terms completely.
+This will help you avoid an arrest for a violation.

-In Fairfield, there are two basic types of orders restraining contact between individuals.
-Criminal protective orders are issued by criminal courts, often at the beginning of a Fairfield, Connecticut domestic violence arrest for Assault, Strangulation or Disorderly Conduct, and only lasts for the duration of a criminal trial but sometimes extended indefinitely.
+In Connecticut, there are two basic types of orders restraining contact between individuals.
+Criminal protective orders are issued by criminal courts, often at the beginning of a domestic violence arrest for assault, strangulation, or disorderly conduct.
+They are only meant to last for the duration of a criminal trial but are sometimes extended indefinitely.

-By contrast, a civil restraining order is issued by a Family or Civil Court judge.
-Applicants may seek civil restraining orders against members of the household, relatives, or someone with whom they have a romantic relationship if they feel they are in imminent danger of violence or abuse—this is called a “Relief from Abuse” application.
+By contrast, a civil restraining order is issued by a family or civil court judge.
+Applicants may seek civil restraining orders against members of their household, relatives, or someone with whom they have a romantic relationship if they feel they are in imminent danger of violence or abuse.
+This is called a “Relief from Abuse” application.
+A Fairfield protective order attorney can give more detail about how these orders may apply to your specific situation.

 Cases Involving Protective Orders

-Fairfield protective orders may require the individual to refrain from any of these activities or to stay out of a particular home, or even go so far as to forbid all contact in any form.
-Generally, a criminal protective order remains in place until the criminal case in concluded, which often takes between 6 months to 2 years.
+Protective orders may require the individual to refrain from any of these activities, stay out of a particular home, or even go so far as to forbid all contact in any form.
+Generally, a criminal protective order remains in place until the criminal case is concluded, which often takes between 6 months to 2 years.

 Why Are Protective Orders Issued?